-When throwing the dart you should be still.
+When throwing darts you should be still.
 The movement of the forearm going towards the board is what should propel the dart.

 Your body should not move, your upper arm should not move.
 Let your elbow do the work.
 (Technically most of the work is done by the tricep).

 Think of your arm more like a catapult or trebuchet with the dart as your payload.

 As you extend your arm, you will need to release the dart near the end of the extension.
 Once the dart has left your hand you should continue moving your arm to so it is extended fully with your arm pointed at your target.